Mission Alignment

 "The fossil fuel era has to end - we can replace it with traditional natural materials and new cleantech innovations.

 "Our news coincides with the latest IPCC (International Panel on Climate Change) report this week which calls for urgent action.
-IndiNature aims to be a Scottish showcase of positive action.
+IndiNature aims to be a Scottish showcase of positive action."

 Alignment to the United Nation's Sustainable Development Goals